 The quality of the fat produced daily inside your brain depends on how well-nourished your brain’s fat-making cells are.
 If these cells are swollen and inflamed, the fat they produce is flimsy and breaks down quickly.

 During ketosis, the quality of the fat lining your mental circuits improves, as does the depth and quality of your sleep.
 A swollen brain is easily fatigued, yet does not sleep well.
 The longer you expose your brain to higher ketones and lower blood sugars, the better you sleep.

 Additionally, ketosis forces my patients to address the magnesium in their bodies.

 Most of us are low on magnesium.

 This little mineral holds the key to dozens of processes in your brain.
 Ketosis forces symptoms of low magnesium to come to the attention of my patients.
 Ketosis transition flushes your body of the excess fluids in the first ten days.
-This correction happens at the expense of magnesium, along with calcium, potassium and other minerals.
+This correction happens at the expense of magnesium, along with calcium, potassium and other minerals. company website

 Many studies link poor sleep to calcium and magnesium deficiencies.
 The magnesium loss produces the most significant symptoms to my patients.